Queensferry Crossing cable cleaning found to have beneficial effect

 Engineers responsible for the Queensferry Crossing have expressed cautious optimism at the results of recent tests of methods to mitigate against ice accreting on the bridge’s cables and towers.

-Cleaning of the cables was followed up in December by laboratory tests at the Jules Verne Climatic Wind Tunnel in Nantes, a specialised research facility which can replicate the specific combination of weather conditions that cause ice accretion.
-Cleaned, soiled, new and damaged sections of the high-density polyethylene pipes that encase the Queensferry Crossing’s cables were exposed to freezing temperatures, wind, sleet and snow inside a 6,000m2 wind tunnel.
+That was followed up in December by laboratory tests at the Jules Verne Climatic Wind Tunnel in Nantes - a specialised research facility which can replicate the specific combination of weather conditions that cause ice accretion.

-Cleaning was found to be the best performing option for mitigating the build-up of ice on the cables, and icephobic and omniphobic coatings were shown to reduce the build-up of ice on the concrete tower.
+Cleaning was found to be the best performing option for mitigating the build-up of ice on the cables.

 “Further tests are required to measure the extent of this effect under a wider range of conditions, and we will continue to monitor the cables closely on site.